This post may contain affiliate links. Please see my disclosure policy for details.

-This Cathedral is seen as the most important icon of Roman Catholicism in the city and is a top pilgrimage sites for catholics in Lithuania.
+This Cathedral is seen as the most important icon of Roman Catholicism in the city and is a top pilgrimage site for catholics in Lithuania.

-When you enter the cathedral, you’ll often find pilgrims fall to their knees in prayer.
-The Cathedral Basilica of St Stanislaus and St Ladislaus of Vilnius is seen as the heart of catholic spiritual life.
+When you enter the cathedral, you’ll often find pilgrims falling to their knees in prayer.
+The Cathedral Basilica of St Stanislaus and St Ladislaus of Vilnius is seen as the heart of Catholic spiritual life.